stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   The specimen, as West repeatedly observed, had a splendid nervous system.
-Much was expected of it; and as a few twitching motions began to appear, I could see the feverish interest on West&rsquo;s face.
-He was ready, I think, to see proof of his increasingly strong opinion that consciousness, reason, and personality can exist independently of the brain&mdash;that man has no central connective spirit, but is merely a machine of nervous matter, each section more or less complete in itself.
+Much was expected of it; and as a few twitching motions began to appear, I could see the feverish interest on West's face.
+He was ready, I think, to see proof of his increasingly strong opinion that consciousness, reason, and personality can exist independently of the brain--that man has no central connective spirit, but is merely a machine of nervous matter, each section more or less complete in itself.
 In one triumphant demonstration West was about to relegate the mystery of life to the category of myth.
 The body now twitched more vigorously, and beneath our avid eyes commenced to heave in a frightful way.
 The arms stirred disquietingly, the legs drew up, and various muscles contracted in a repulsive kind of writhing.
-Then the headless thing threw out its arms in a gesture which was unmistakably one of desperation&mdash;an intelligent desperation apparently sufficient to prove every theory of Herbert West.
-Certainly, the nerves were recalling the man&rsquo;s last act in life; the struggle to get free of the falling a&euml;roplane.
+Then the headless thing threw out its arms in a gesture which was unmistakably one of desperation--an intelligent desperation apparently sufficient to prove every theory of Herbert West.
+Certainly, the nerves were recalling the man's last act in life; the struggle to get free of the falling aëroplane.

   What followed, I shall never positively know.
-It may have been wholly an hallucination from the shock caused at that instant by the sudden and complete destruction of the building in a cataclysm of German shell-fire&mdash;who can gainsay it, since West and I were the only proved survivors?
+It may have been wholly an hallucination from the shock caused at that instant by the sudden and complete destruction of the building in a cataclysm of German shell-fire--who can gainsay it, since West and I were the only proved survivors?
 West liked to think that before his recent disappearance, but there were times when he could not; for it was queer that we both had the same hallucination.
 The hideous occurrence itself was very simple, notable only for what it implied.

   The body on the table had risen with a blind and terrible groping, and we had heard a sound.
 I should not call that sound a voice, for it was too awful.
 And yet its timbre was not the most awful thing about it.
-Neither was its message&mdash;it had merely screamed, &ldquo;Jump, Ronald, for God&rsquo;s sake, jump!&rdquo; The awful thing was its source.
+Neither was its message--it had merely screamed, "Jump, Ronald, for God's sake, jump! " The awful thing was its source.

   For it had come from the large covered vat in that ghoulish corner of crawling black shadows.